Elinor Levin: Political career

 Levin announced her candidacy for the open 89th district of the Iowa House of Representatives in November 2021, following decennial redistricting.
 She won the Democratic primaries on June 7, 2022, with over 63 percent of the vote, and defeated Republican Jacob Onken in the general election on November 8 by over 7,000 votes.

 In 2024, Levin filed for reelection.
 She defeated Ty Bopp in the Democratic primaries on June 4, 2024, by over 1,100 votes, and ran unopposed in the general election on November 5, 2024.

 Levin currently serves on the Agriculture, Environmental Protection, Natural Resources, Public Safety, and Veteran Affairs committees.
+She is the ranking member of the Natural Resources Committee.

 Levin primarily runs on a grassroots campaign.
 She has said that her priorities include sustainable energy and combatting rural flight.
 She does not support the use of eminent domain for the construction of CO_{2} pipelines.
 She is pro-choice.

-Levin was selected as a member of the Energy & Environment Innovation Fellowship hosted by Future Caucus for both 2024 and 2025, a bipartisan fellowship for legislators concerned with climate change, energy policy, and environmental justice.